erinrwhite/jadeite/_posts/2025-09-28-simple-analytics.md

 After tinkering with the GIF-only analytics implementation a bit, I realized I could send more information consistently using the GIF if I [added some parameters](https://docs.simpleanalytics.com/without-javascript#:~:text=These%20are%20the%20values%20we%20can%E2%80%99t%20get%20with%20the%20pixel%20alone%3A) to the URL for the image file.
 The data points I really wanted to capture reliably were `referrer`, which isn't available by default with the GIF, and `page path` , which can be reported less reliably using the GIF.

 To be able to identify these variables and add them to the link to the GIF, I'd need to add some Javascript on the page.
-This was an acceptable compromise for me - still better than calling a huge external file, and it also allowed me to hand-tailor what attributes I sent to analytics.
+One of the things I loved about moving to Jekyll was that I didn't have any Javascript on my site, but adding these few lines was an acceptable compromise for me - still better than calling a huge external file, and it also allowed me to hand-tailor what attributes I sent to analytics.

-(This is also the first Javascript I've added to my site since I moved to Jekyll.)

-Here's where I landed - a quick script in the footer template of my site that
+Here's where I landed - a quick script in the footer template of my site that...

 - pulls in the full hostname and pathname of the current page
 - grabs the referring URL if there is one
 - concatenates everything into the full URL to the GIF
 - builds an `<img>` tag to render the GIF on the page and send the analytics

+### Code

 {% gist c77eefc786fb2574160c21d30ef9e61a %}